0xadada/0xadada.github.io/_drafts/2018-05-01-against-facebook.md

 Survivorship is a simple heuristic with which to judge media, be it books, news, social media, television, academic journal articles or even video games.
 A clickbait article can go viral and get millions of views the first day it's published, but according to the survivorship bias, its newness means that its likely to be obsolete the next day.
 Rather than trying to judge for yourself if media is worth your attention, try letting the survivorship bias do the work for you.

 The survivorship bias has a few knock-on effects that are worth mentioning.
-Media tends to be discounted as it ages, video games are always on sale a few months or especially years after they’ve been released.
-Books and movies are always cheaper well after release.
-Newspapers are free the day after they were published.
+Media tends to be discounted as it ages.
+Video games are always on sale a few months and especially years after they’ve been released; Books and movies are always cheaper well after their release as well; Newspapers are free the day after they were published; and so on.
 Beyond saving our attention from instantly obsolete media, we will also be saving money simply by waiting long enough.
 With time also comes more in-depth analysis from the surrounding community, reviews and deep interpretations of the rich meaning behind film and video games benefit from the additional time it takes for this analysis to blossom.
 This cultural analysis isn’t available to those following the cult-of-the-new.

 ## Media Consumption Strike

-Our challenge is to not only read this essay as a think piece, but to apply the ideas in practice until they form new habits that encourage idleness and mental spaciousness.
+Now that we understand how the territory of our attention has been colonized, we can begin to resist.
+Our challenge is to put the following strategies in practice until they form new habits that encourage idleness and mental spaciousness.
+We have the tools to reclaim our time and imaginations, we must take action!

 > The inadvertent laboring towards the propagation of the spectacle is another example of the ways that the spectacle takes advantage of its subordination of the masses.
 It is a process to which they have no control other than to renounce image culture completely which in a hyperreal world is almost inconceivable.
 (Berthelot, 2013)